The question we always get asked is this: why is there a $1000 difference between the two?

 One of the biggest differences between the two is the warranty period.
-Camec only provides a 1 Year warranty, compared the 2 Year warranty for the Truma AquaGo hot water system.
+Camec only provides a 1 Year warranty, compared to the 2 Year warranty for the Truma AquaGo hot water system.
 Truma also boasts a greater service network and access to spare parts.

 They’re both small and compact units but you can’t help but notice that Truma has a much sleeker design to suit your caravan.